Community Question Time: Who's Your Writing Wannabe?

 Ok, ok, ok, this was originally going to be “who’s your writing crush?” but that felt a little bit too confessional, so let’s keep things classy and focus on our CRAFT instead.
 (And if your answer also happens to be your crush then, well, so be it.)

 So.
-Here’s our Community Corner discussion this week:
+Here’s our latest Community Corner discussion topic:

 If you could write like ANYONE, who would it be?